remix-run/remix/DEVELOPMENT.md

 REMIX_LOCAL_DEV_OUTPUT_DIRECTORY=../my-remix-app yarn watch
 ```

-Now - any time you make changes in the Remix repository, the they will be written out to the appropriate locations in `../my-remix-app/node_modules` and you can restart the `npm run dev` command to pick them up 🎉.
+Now - any time you make changes in the Remix repository, they will be written out to the appropriate locations in `../my-remix-app/node_modules` and you can restart the `npm run dev` command to pick them up 🎉.

 ### Transition Manager Flows